Sunday, 22 March 2009

 The Bund is one of the most famous tourist destinations in Shanghai.
 The Bund itself is about 1 mile long and has 52 buildings most of which are old colonial buildings, banks and trading houses built by the numerous countries that set up concessions here and carried out trade in China in the early 1940s.

-The biggest buidling is the old HSBC building which is flanked on either side by the Customs House and China Merchants Company building.
-The buildings are magnificent and really show you the european influences that were abundent at the time.
+The biggest buidling is the old HSBC building which is flanked on either side by the Customs House and China Merchants Company

 With the World Expo coming to Shanghai in 2010, the Chinese have replicated what they did in Beijing and have started ripping things up and tearing things down, so unfortunately some of the area is off bounds at the moment.
 I'm not too sure what they are doing.
 I think they are making some alterations to the road.